-The general admissions procedure for the Grade 8 group of 2021 is outlined below.
-The dates given here are provisional, due to the impact of the Covid-19 outbreak.
+The general admissions procedure for the Grade 8 group of 2022 is outlined below.
+The dates given here are provisional, due to the unpredictability with regards to the pandemic.
 Parents and learners are encouraged to get their applications in as soon as possible and wait for communication thereafter.

 30 June: Applications close.